• Skip to primary navigation

 • Add the chopped garlic and cook for a few seconds.

-• Add the chopped celery, and chopped mushrooms.
-Season it with salt, pepper and with fresh thyme sprigs.
+• Add carrot, celery, shredded mushrooms, salt, pepper, bay leaves, and fresh thyme sprigs.
 Stir until the spices and the herbs are covering the veggies.

-• Add the dairy-free milk and half of the veggie broth.
-Bring to boil.
+• Add the dairy-free milk and veggie broth.
+Bring to a boil.

-• When it is boiling again, add the diced potatoes and the other half of the veggie broth.
+• When it is boiling again, add the diced potatoes.
 Cook the veggie stew covered with a lid for 10 minutes.

 • Now, add the green peas and the sweet corn.
 Stir a couple of times.